bukseng/kobe24/README.md

 * dynamically typed
 * does not support exception handling, multi-threading and graphics
 * slow (yeah, an interpreter made with python)
-* support list and map
+* support list and map data structure

 # Todo
 * for loop